I am always enthusiastic to hear from potential PhD students. Please get in touch.

 Second supervisor to…

-I am module organiser for PSY6316 Current Issues in Cognitive Neuroscience.
-This module is based on the principles of inquiry based learning and uses unresolved questions in the cognitive neurosciences to teach critical analysis of research literature and how to build a novel and interesting scientific arguement.
+I taught a graduate seminar on contentious issues in cognitive neuroscience for several years, including dual process accounts, sex differences in the brain, and the reliability crisis in cognitive neuroscience.
+This module was based on the principles of inquiry-based learning and uses unresolved questions in the cognitive neurosciences to teach critical analysis of research literature and how to build a novel and interesting scientific arguement.
 I have published a paper and a short report on the design of the course:

 Stafford, T. (2008), A fire to be lighted: a case-study in enquiry-based learning, Practice and Evidence of Scholarship of Teaching and Learning in Higher Education, Vol. 3, No. 1, April 2008, pp.20-42.

 Stafford, T. (2008).
 Teaching Questions Rather than Answers: inquiry-based learning on an MSc course.
 HEA Psychology Network Newsletter, Issue 46, January 2008.